input-output-hk/cardano-sl/docs/exceptions.md

 -> m AddrStakeDistribution` becomes `mkMultiKeyDistr :: Map StakeholderId CoinPortion -> Either Text AddrStakeDistribution`

-We should get rid of `MonadFail` usages everywhere except places where it's required by external API.
-For instance, `mkTx :: MonadFail m => NonEmpty TxIn -> NonEmpty TxOut -> TxAttributes -> m Tx` should be changed to `mkTx :: NonEmpty TxIn -> NonEmpty TxOut -> TxAttributes -> Either Text Tx`.
-We can use `eitherToFail` helper function if we want to use this function inside a monad from external library which uses `MonadFail` to fail.

 We should locate all usages of `forkIO` and replace with appropriate functions from `async`.